NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 See [Calling on the name of...](#calling-on-the-name-of)

+## 1 Corinthians 2:10

+> these things God has revealed to us through the Spirit.
+For the Spirit searches everything, even the depths of God.

+This verse says that **the [Holy] Spirit searches everything, even the depths of God**, which shows that he is [omniscient](#omniscience), which is an attribute of God.

+## 1 Corinthians 2:11

+> For who knows a person’s thoughts except the spirit of that person, which is in him?
+So also no one comprehends the thoughts of God except the Spirit of God.

+That **no one comprehends the thoughts of God except the Spirit of God** shows that the Holy Spirit is [omniscient](#omniscience) and a part of God, since he comprehends what is going on in the mind of God.

 ## 2 Corinthians 12:8-9

 >Three times I pleaded with the Lord about this, that it should leave me.
 9 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.